Whale watching: Northwest Atlantic

-Eastern Canada has many whale watching tours in Newfoundland and Labrador, Nova Scotia or New Brunswick.
+Eastern Canada has many whale watching tours in the estuary and gulf of St. Laurence River, in Newfoundland and Labrador, Quebec, Nova Scotia or New Brunswick.
 Twenty-two species of whales and dolphins frequent the waters of Newfoundland and Labrador, although the most common are the humpback, minke, fin, Beluga and killer whales.
-Another popular whale-watching area is at Tadoussac, Quebec, where Belugas favor the extreme depth and admixture of cold fresh water from the Saguenay River into the inland end of the Gulf of Saint Lawrence.
+Another popular whale-watching area is at Tadoussac, Quebec, where Belugas favor the extreme depth and admixture of cold fresh water from the Saguenay River into the inland end of the Gulf of St. Lawrence.
 Humpbacks, minkes, fin and blue whales are also frequently seen off Tadoussac.
 The Bay of Fundy is an equally important feeding ground for large baleen whales and dozens of other creatures of the sea; it shares a population of migrating humpbacks with America and is a known summer nursery for mother right whales with calves.

 On the east coast of the United States, Virginia Beach, Virginia whale watching is a winter activity from the end of December until the middle of March.
 Fin, humpback, and right whales are seen off the Virginia Beach coast on whale watching boat trips run by the Virginia Aquarium and Marine Science Center.
 Sightings are mostly of juveniles who stay near the mouth of the Chesapeake Bay where food is plentiful, while the adults continue to the Caribbean to mate.
 "Mom" and "Dad" pick up their offspring on the way back north where the whole family summers.

 Ecotourism based on kayak trips is gaining in popularity in warm-water vacation destinations such as Sarasota Keys.
 Guided kayak trips take kayakers on a tour of the local ecosystem.
 Kayakers can watch dolphins breach and manatees eat sea grass, in shallow bay water.

 The waters surrounding Virginia are also a known migration corridor for the endangered North Atlantic right whale: Pregnant females must pass through this area around December to reach their birthing grounds down the coast in Georgia and Florida.
 For these reasons the waters between the Delmarva Peninsula and the barrier islands that stretch southwards towards northern Florida must be monitored every winter and spring as mothers give birth to their calves, nurse them, and then ready themselves and their younglings to return north for the cooler waters near New England and Canada.